Yukio Hatoyama: Domestic policy

 In December 2009, a finance scandal caused a drop in Hatoyama's popularity.
 It was revealed that Hatoyama received $4 million in donations that were improperly reported.
 Most of the money was given by his mother, a wealthy heiress, and some of the reported givers had the names of deceased people.
 The scandal raised questions about his credibility while also highlighting his privileged background.
 However, according to NHK in 2010 prosecutors chose not to pursue him citing insufficient evidence of criminal activity, although a secretary was given a suspended prison sentence, and a review panel commented: "it is difficult to believe Hatoyama's assertion he was unaware of the falsifications."

-Spending review

 In December, the DPJ created a government task force to review government spending and pledged to make cuts equal to $32.8 billion.
 However, the task force cut only a quarter of that amount.
 Hatoyama even had to renege on a campaign promise to cut road-related taxes – including a highly symbolic gasoline tax and highway tolls.
 Hatoyama faced criticism from fringes of his own party, some calling for a return to public works spending.